ooeyad/utterance_Gender_Classifier/README.md

 A machine learning model to classify the gender of the speaker by analyzing utterances signals for different speakers.

 ## Data Collection
-Data were crawled from Librispeech from the website http://www.openslr.org, the dataset of utterance audio consists of multiple speakers of large-scale (1000 hours) corpus of read English speech.
+Data were crawled from "Open Speech and Language Resources" website http://www.openslr.org, the dataset of utterance audio consists of multiple speakers of large-scale (1000 hours) corpus of read English speech.
-I have selected the clear speach part with the URL : http://www.openslr.org/resources/12/train-clean-100.tar.gz
+I have selected the clear speach part with the URL : http://www.openslr.org/resources/12/train-clean-100.tar.gz train-clean-100.tar.gz [6.3G]   (training set of 100 hours "clean" speech )

 ## About resource: